theanalyticalscientist.com is also defined as “We”, “Us” and “Our” in this Privacy Notice.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your business relationship with us.

-Under certain circumstances, under the GDPR, you may have the right to:-
+Under certain circumstances, under the UK GDPR, you may have the right to:-

 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 We may need to request specific information, such as a certified copy of your passport, from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 Your use of the Websites shall indicate your understanding and acceptance of the terms of this Privacy Statement.
 If you do not agree with all of the terms herein, you should not use The Websites or services.